Check Your UK Change

 When the Coins in Your Pocket Aren't Worth as much as you think!

 A few questions raised by readers of this article have made me think it might be worth raising the issue of counterfeit coins.
-The most forged of all UK coins is the £1 coin, with the Royal Mint in November 2013 advising that they estimate that 3.04% of all one-pound coins in circulation are forgeries, which is an increase on their previous estimate of 2.74%.
+The most forged of all UK coins was the "Round" £1 coin, although now no longer in circulation, with the Royal Mint in November 2013 advising that they estimate that 3.04% of all one-pound coins in circulation are forgeries, which is an increase on their previous estimate of 2.74%.
 So, with an estimated 1.5 billion £1 coins in current circulation, it’s possible that as many as 45 million are fake!
 Which is a huge amount!
 The Royal Mint suggests that fakes can usually be spotted with close scrutiny.
 The most obvious sign is poor quality with the detailing not being sharp or well defined on either the reverse, observe, or edge milling, or that the characters are unevenly spaced.
 Also, as the designs are changed each year, the date may not correspond with the design that year, the weight may feel different, or the sound may differ from a genuine coin when dropped.
 Other signs to look out for are that the colour does not match that of other one-pound coins or that the coin appears shinier or newer than would correspond to its year of issue, as genuine £1 coins should lose their lustre in general circulation.
-The Royal Mint produces a very detailed free chart on its website with all the information you should need to spot a fake.

 It’s worth mentioning that it’s illegal to pass on fake coinage and that the Royal Mint advises that any coins that are deemed forgeries should be handed in to the local Police Station (although, even with 45 million potential fakes in circulation, I doubt many are handed in!).